-Freecell’s objective is for players to place every card face up on the foundations, with each building an ascending sequence.
-You can only place Aces into an empty foundation.
-As well as only being able to add the higher card on the suit to that foundation.
-Movable play cards are those on top of a tableau column or a single one that was placed in a free cell.
-Additionally, you can move cards to the foundation from a free cell or the tableau.
-Players can move any card to an empty tableau column or free cell.
-You can also add one card to a column that isn’t empty in the tableau so long as it has a lower value than the one you’re placing it on and is of an alternate color.
-E.g. you can put a 6 of diamonds or hearts on top of a 7 of spades for black suit.
+The main objective of Freecell is to place all cards face up on the foundations, building an ascending sequence in each suit.
+Only Aces can be placed in an empty foundation, and the player can add only the higher card of the same suit to that foundation.
+Movable play cards are those on top of a tableau column or a single card placed in a free cell.
+Cards can be moved to the foundation from a free cell or the tableau.
+Any card can be moved to an empty tableau column or free cell.
+A card can also be added to a non-empty column in the tableau as long as it has a lower value than the one it is placed on and is of an alternate color.
+For example, a player can place a 6 of diamonds or hearts on top of a 7 of spades for a black suit.

-We should also mention that for players selecting Casino Scoring in the settings menu, the scores are awarded based on the common wagering scheme.
-Additionally, players can move a sequential card group in online games if they have enough empty cells for holding each group.
-This is a quicker game play method; otherwise, you could move each card at a time to achieve the same goal.
+It is worth noting that selecting Casino Scoring in the settings menu awards scores based on the common wagering scheme.
+In online games, players can move a sequential group of cards if they have enough empty cells to hold each group.
+This speeds up gameplay, but players can also move one card at a time to achieve the same goal.

 How to Win